Is It Worth Contesting a Will?

 What are reasons to contest a will?

 You cannot contest a will simply because you don’t like what it says.
 Instead, to dispute a will, you must have legal grounds to challenge the will’s validity.
-The most common reasons to contest a will are outlined in the sections below.
+The most common reasons to contest a will are:

 Legal Formalities Were Not Followed When Creating the Will